erexer/erexer.github.io/index.md

 title: Home
 ---

 Hi, I'm em.
 I intend to write blog posts, keep track of personal projects, and maybe showcase some photos.
-This site will be ever-evolving, hopefully for the better!
+This site will be ever-evolving!

 Site TODOs
-- [ ] Add blog post tags
+- Add blog post tags